njange/AWS-REST-API/README.md

 # AWS-REST-API
 ## Building a Serverless CRUD API with AWS: A Step-by-Step Guide

 This guide walks you through building a serverless CRUD API using AWS DynamoDB, Lambda, and API Gateway.
-We'll follow a video tutorial (link to be provided) and provide additional explanations and screenshots along the way.

 # What You'll Build